-Some cities could be left behind on lead pipe replacements
+The race to replace lead pipes is leaving some communities behind

 EQUITY CONCERNS

 EPA distributed early funds using a formula that doesn’t consider the number of lead pipes in each state.
 So some states received far more money per lead pipe than others.
-The agency is working to correct that for future years.
+The agency is working to correct that in future years.
 Michigan is hopeful that if states don’t spend their money, it will eventually flow to them.

 Schwartz of BlueConduit said officials should be sure not to skip pipe inspections in poor neighborhoods, to ensure inventories are accurate.
-Otherwise if there is better documentation in wealthy areas, they might receive replacement funding more quickly even if they don’t need it as much.
+Otherwise, if there is better documentation in wealthy areas, they might receive replacement funding more quickly even if they don’t need it as much.

 Dubuque, a city of about 58,000 on the Mississippi River, wants more than $48 million to replace roughly 5,500 of its pipes that contain lead.
 Mapping work started years ago and previous officials ensured that it was properly updated, anticipating it would one day be a federal requirement.
 They were right.